 This presentation has been prepared with the co-operation of the self-regulatory corporate governance bodies of the five Nordic countries Denmark, Finland, Iceland, Norway and Sweden.
-Its aim is to inform international investors and other market participants of key elements of Nordic corporate governance, and thereby to increase knowledge of and confidence in the Nordic corporate governance models.
-It may also serve as a basis for any future discussions about the possibilities of further alignment of corporate governance regulation and practices between the Nordic countries.
+Its aim is to inform international investors, proxy advisors and other market participants as well as policymakers of key elements of Nordic corporate governance, and thereby to increase knowledge of and confidence in the Nordic corporate governance models.
+It may also serve as a basis for any future discussions about the possibilities of further alignment of corporate governance regulation and practices between the Nordic countries